-Today we’re going to take a dive into setting up an interview.
-The emotion and credibility provided by a good interview can be the difference between a decent video and a great one.
-However, there’s more to a good interview than sitting someone down and asking them questions.
+If you don’t know how to shoot video interviews properly, the task itself can feel daunting.
+Whether you’re the interviewer or the interviewee, being on camera requires many moving parts—think technology, lighting, your physical appearance, sound quality, and video settings.
+Once you have the basic elements handled, remember that the emotion and credibility provided by a good interview can be the difference between a decent video and a great one.
 We’ve covered this topic in our FAQ series to help our clients who are interested in filming themselves make the best possible videos.
-Here are some useful tips to remember for your next interview.
+Here are some useful tips to remember for your next on-camera interview.

-Let’s talk about something that can be one of the most crucial decisions you make when setting up the shot and that is the choice of seating.
-Many people look around their office and grab whatever chair is readily available.
-While it might be convenient, sometimes chairs can look good to the eye but on camera they can be highly distracting.
+Let’s talk about something that can be one of the most crucial decisions you make when setting up the shot— your choice of seating.
+Many people will look around their office and grab whatever chair is readily available.
+While it might be convenient, sometimes chairs can look good to the eye, but on camera, they can be highly distracting.
 High-back chairs, big recliners, and other ornate chairs have a bad habit of engulfing the person on screen.
-They can make them look small or surrounded.
-More problematic is that they may cause bad posture from the person being filmed.
+They can make them look surrounded or too small, plus some chairs may cause bad posture from the person being filmed.
 No matter how much work you do to set up the scene correctly, it can all be destroyed by a bad chair.

-We recommend using simple chairs with low backs, or even stools which do not have a back at all.
-The goal is to keep it as subtle as possible.
-Try to remember that the talent’s comfort isn’t the goal, but rather to get the best possible shot.
-A chair which doesn’t distract and encourages good posture will pay dividends in the end.
-If the subject asks to switch the seat for something more comfortable, you should be accommodating, but you can always offer the creative direction of why you made the choice that you did.
-In the end, it will come down to whether they prefer the quality of the video for their posterity, or the level of comfort for their posterior.
+We recommend using simple chairs with low backs or even stools that do not have a back at all.
+The goal is to keep your surroundings as subtle as possible to avoid distraction.
+It’s important to note that the talent’s comfort isn’t the goal but rather to get the best possible shot.
+A chair that doesn’t distract and encourages good posture will pay dividends in the end.
+If the talent asks to switch the seat for something more comfortable, you should be accommodating, but you can always offer the creative direction of why you made the choice that you did.
+In the end, it will come down to whether they prefer the quality of the video for their posterity or the level of comfort for their posterior.

 Finally, consider the talent’s body position.
 The goal is to help the talent appear more visually interesting.
 We simply rotate the talent’s chair slightly, typically favoring the position of the camera.
 This will point the talent’s body toward the camera, which will then cause them to turn their head slightly to face the interviewer.
 This should be a very slight rotation, as you don’t want them looking too much to their side.
-If done correctly, the body will just barely favor the camera and the face will favor the interviewer.
+If done correctly, the body will just barely favor the camera, and the face will favor the interviewer.
 This simple act makes the talent look far more dynamic.
-Again, this is not something that must be done, but can add a whole level of depth to the look of the shot, rather than having a head on conversation.
-It will give a subliminal indication that the audience (the camera’s perspective) is welcomed as a part of the conversation.
-Just remember to keep it subtle.

-There you have it, a helpful set of tricks for you to try in your next Interview.
-But if you find yourself looking for more help to make a professional quality video, you can always email us at firstname.lastname@example.org, or call 317-550-2228.
+There you have it, a helpful set of tips for you to try in your next video interview.
+If you’re interested in elevating your content into professional-quality videos for maximum reach, you can always contact CIESC Media Services here, or call 317-550-2228.